w-okada/voice-changer/tutorials/tutorial_rvc_en_latest.md

 #### AUDIO

 Choose the type of audio device you want to use.
-For more information, please refer to the [document](./tutorial_device_mode.md).
+For more information, please refer to the [document](./tutorial_device_mode_ja.md).

 - Client: You can make use of the microphone input and speaker output with the GUI functions such as noise cancellation.
-- Server: VCClient can directly control the microphone and speaker to minimize latency.
+- Server: VC Client can directly control the microphone and speaker to minimize latency.

 #### input